Annual National Science Meeting .

 - Forecasting the spread of insect pests – Session Chair: Regan Early.
 Invited speaker - Pablo González, University of Córdoba and CABI.

-- Biological control and IPM – David Chandler
+- Biological control and IPM – Session chair: Dave Chandler

-- Infection and Immunity - Georgia Drew and Kat Roberts
+- Infection and Immunity - Session chairs: Georgia Drew and Kat Roberts

-- Insect Behavioural Ecology - Nick Royle & Tom Tregenza
+- Insect Behavioural Ecology - Session chairs: Nick Royle & Tom Tregenza

-- Insect conservation and insect declines- Alan Stewart
+- Insect conservation and insect declines- Session chair: Alan Stewart